c4arl0s/RegularExpressions/README.md

 #     * [Useful Applications for 6](https://github.com/c4arl0s/RegularExpressions#regular-expression---content)

 When using regular expressions in a programming language to validate user input, using anchors is very important.
-If you use the code if ($input =~ m/\d+/) in a Perl script to see if the user entered an integer number, it will accept the input even if the user entered “qsdf4ghjk”, because «\d+» matches the 4.
-The correct regex to use is «^\d+$».
-Because “start of string” must be matched before the match of «\d+», and “end of string” must be matched right after it, the entire string must consist of digits for «^\d+$» to be able to match.
+If you use the code if ($input =~ m/\d+/) in a Perl script to see if the user entered an integer number, it will accept the input even if the user entered “qsdf4ghjk”, because `\d+` matches the 4.
+The correct regex to use is `^\d+$`.
+Because “start of string” must be matched before the match of `\d+`, and “end of string” must be matched right after it, the entire string must consist of digits for `^\d+$` to be able to match.

 If you apply it to VIM: